"IT COMES OUT THAT WAY. IT'S NATURAL!"

-The 13th of April marks the anniversary of the F.L.M. album release, which earned rave reviews in 1987.
+The 13th of April marks the UK F.L.M. album release, which earned rave reviews in 1987.
 F.L.M. reached #3 in the U.K. and, incredibly, it was certified silver only one day after its release!
 This was quickly followed by a gold certification in the U.K., just over one week later, on the 22nd of April 1987.
 The F.L.M. album also charted in various other territories across the globe, including the US, Asia, Australia and throughout Europe.
 Kim said at the time, "I love all the tracks on our album, we're both really pleased with the end result... and it was reassuring to read the good reviews after everyone's hard work!
 In fact, DJ Gary Crowley was even heard on air saying that we're not just one hit wonders, and that he enjoyed the LP – that goes a long way with us after some of the remarks that have been made in the past."

 According to the official Mel & Kim fan club, back in 1987, the sisters multi-platinum début album was recorded between mid 1986 and early 1987, and was originally planned as an 8-track release, with '6 strong dance tracks and two solo ballads - one sung by Mel and the other by Kim.'
 This plan was eventually changed, and the final release features nine tracks and only one ballad – More Than Words Can Say. (later revealed by the lady herself, to be Kim's solo track, with Mel singing with her on the chorus and backing vocals.)
 Nick East exclusively informed melandkim.com that Mel's solo track was originally planned to be Feel A Whole Lot Better, though this was eventually recorded by both girls with a view to possibly release it as a future single.
 Kim said at the time"My favorite tracks are, 'I'm The One Who Really Loves You' and the title track F.L.M.
 There is a strong possibility that one of these two could be our third single."